ALILALI76/4x4-TicTacToe/README.md

 # 4x4-TicTacToe
-4x4 TicTacToe game programmed in Java and JavaScript/HTML
+4x4 TicTacToe game programmed in Vanilla Java and JavaScript/HTML

 PLAY TICTACTOE ON A 4X4 SQUARE WITH 2 PLAYERS!